Operations Team

 He/ him

-Biswajit worked on the Eastern Belt Network Project team to develop a network of higher education institutions across ten eastern states of India.
-Additionally, he contributed to the systematic literature review for the project entitled ‘Sexual and Reproductive Health Services in Remote and Hard to Reach (H2R) Areas of Bangladesh’.
+Biswajit Paul, a geographer with a specialization in geospatial technology, has been an integral part of the Eastern Belt Network Project team.
+His work has led to the development of a network among higher education institutions across ten eastern states of India.
+He has also made significant contributions to a systematic literature review for a project titled ‘Sexual and Reproductive Health Services in Remote and Hard to Reach (H2R) Areas of Bangladesh’.

 FUTURE LEADERS